Order of Visit: High Point #49

 The second option seemed to be the better bet with my son in tow for this adventure.
 It appeared to be physically easier, and once we made our way up to the saddle, we should be able to join up with the existing trail from the Queen Mine Trailhead that followed the spine of the mountains.

-I could hear Finn huffing and puffing behind me with effort.
-Two days ago the kid was at home less than 500 feet above sea level.
-Now he was in Nevada trying to hike to the summit of a 13,140-foot peak.
+I could hear Finn huffing and puffing behind me with effort almost from the start of this adventure.
+Two days ago, the kid was at home less than 500 feet above sea level.
+Now, he was in Nevada trying to hike to the summit of a 13,140-foot peak.

 Gray clouds blocked out most of the sun’s warmth though, and after 10 minutes, I was eager to get moving again to stay warm.
-That’s when he started to admit the high elevation was affecting him.
+That’s when Finn admitted the high elevation was affecting him.
 He didn’t have a headache (yet), but he was definitely short of breath, fatigued, and felt a bit nauseated at this elevation.

 From this vantage point, we could see the snow-covered Sierra Nevadas in the distance to our west.
 But those epic views weren’t what dominated our attention.
 Instead, we stared over at the curtain of heavy rain that was coming down from dark clouds nearby.

 I tried to reassure Finn that the rain wasn’t likely to hit us.
-Most of the inclement weather moved from west to east in this part of the state.
+Most of the inclement weather moves from west to east in this part of the state.
 That storm system was already to our northeast.
-It would probably continue moving toward the interior of Nevada and leave us completely alone…or, at least I hoped.
+It would probably continue moving toward the interior of Nevada and leave us completely alone (I naively hoped).

 Ahead of us, the trail rose toward a sharp incline of scree, rock, and dirt path up the ridge.
-As we slowing ascended it, zigzagging back and forth on barely visible switchbacks, Finn began to grumble.
-He was getting irritable and his head hurt from the high elevation.
-Every 100 vertical feet we gained seemed to hurt his chest making it harder to breath.
-The wind was picking up and he was cold.
+Finn began to grumble as we slowly ascended the slope, zigzagging back and forth on barely visible switchbacks.
+He was getting irritable, and his head hurt from the high elevation.
+Every 100 vertical feet we gained seemed to hurt his chest and made it harder to breathe.
+The wind was picking up too, and we were both getting cold.

-Should I have him sit down and rest here while I continued (solo) to tag the summit?
+I was now left wondering whether I should continue (solo) to tag the summit while he rested in place.
 Would he feel better off dropping back down in elevation to the saddle?
-Or should we both just turn back and end the climb altogether?
+Or should we both turn back and end our climb altogether?

 I asked Finn what he preferred, and he said he just needed to sit down.
 He urged me to go on.
 He didn’t want to be the reason I didn’t get to summit my 48th high point.
 But there was just no physical way he could continue.
 He just felt too crummy.

 Together we found Finn a flat spot to sit beside a large boulder, and I got him tucked in away from the wind.
-But just as I started to walk away, I felt the first raindrops hit my arms.
-A few steps further and thunder cracked above us.
+But just as I started to walk away, I felt the first fat raindrops hit my arms.
+A few steps further, and thunder cracked above us.
 Finn called out to me not to go.
-We were above treeline and he was worried this wasn’t safe – for either of us.
+We were above treeline and worried this wasn’t safe – for either of us.

-My memory returned to the lightening during last night’s thunderstorm.
-What if there was a risk of lightening as part of this storm too?
-In the seconds I paused to consider whether to retreat, the sky opened up and the rain began to fall in earnest.
+My memory returned to the lightning during last night’s thunderstorm in Bishop.
+What if there was a risk of lightning as part of this storm, too?
+In the seconds I paused to consider whether to retreat, the sky opened up, and the rain began to fall in earnest.
 We were getting soaked.
-That rainstorm I’d hoped to avoid shifted toward us, and it was time to get off the mountain.
+That rainstorm I’d hoped to avoid had shifted toward us, and it was time to get off the mountain.
 We were aborting our adventure and heading back to the car.

 Attempt #2